-Many other spices are used in our cuisine, these are merely the best-known ones.
+Many other spices are used in our cuisine; these are merely the best-known ones.
 Spices are also used for infusions, drinks, and teas.
-Let us know which of these are your favorite.
+Let us know which of these is your favorite.

-To learn more about what give our dishes their signature flavor, read our article on the herbs used in Dominican cooking.
+To learn more about what gives our dishes their signature flavor, read our article on the herbs used in Dominican cooking.